-This event will be held on a Saturday during the fall semester and provides the opportunity for new and returning students to get “into the streets.”
-Students can choose to participate in one of several community service projects including, but not limited to: building with Habitat for Humanity, yard work with the Fredericksburg Area, HIV/AIDS Support Services, making meals for the homeless shelter, visiting the elderly in the area, and helping out with Friends of the Rappahannock.
+This event will be held on a Saturday during the fall semester and provides the opportunity for new and returning students to get “Into the Streets.”
+Students can choose to participate in one of several community service projects at local agencies.
+Past projects have included building with Habitat for Humanity, yard work for the Fredericksburg community, walking dogs at the SPCA, making meals for the homeless shelter, doing crafts with the elderly at a local retirement facility, and helping out with Friends of the Rappahannock.

-A Sunday towards the end of October devoted to providing area children with a safe place to trick-or-treat in groups on campus.
-It is also a chance for students to their local community through volunteering.
+Every year on a Sunday towards the end of October, COAR provides local children with a safe place to trick-or-treat in groups on campus.
 Themed games, crafts, snacks, and costumes make for a fun way to spend an autumn day!
 Mary Washington students are invited to help with trick-or-treating, games, and crafts.

 Head Start Gift Box Drive

-A campus and community-wide effort to provide preschoolers in Fredericksburg and Spotsylvania with toys, winter clothes, and hygiene products before the holiday season.
-Students can come wrap boxes at the annual wrapping party to prepare for the drive.
-Faculty and students can also check out boxes to till up with items.
+This is a campus and community-wide effort to provide preschoolers in Fredericksburg and Spotsylvania with toys, winter clothes, and hygiene products before the holiday season.
+Students wrap gift boxes at the annual wrapping party in November to prepare for the drive.
+Faculty, staff, and students check out the boxes to fill up with items such as storybooks, coloring books, crayons, hats, gloves, and small toys.
 Gift boxes are given out to Head Start students by our very own Dean Rucker as Santa!

 Good Neighbor Day